-Back as an adverb of movement and direction means to a previous place.
-Here are the examples:
+Back as an adverb of movement and direction typically indicates a return to a previous location or position.
+Here are some examples:

 Those animals were sent

-Usually when the word back is used as an adverb of movement or direction, it is followed by the prepositions in.
+Usually when the word back is used as an adverb of movement or direction, it is followed by the prepositions in or to.
 For example:

 Keep going in straight